RafaelPrado409/Fast-Feet-Backend/README.md

 This repository is dedicated a challenges made in GoStack bootcamp

-### FastFeet Backend: Is an app for a fictional carrier, FastFeet.
-The FastFeet admin is resposible to registered deliverymans, recipients, packages and problems
+### FastFeet Backend:
+- It is an application for a fictional distributor, FastFeet.
+The FastFeet administrator is responsible for registering the deliverers, recipients, packages and problems.
+- A delivery that has had a problem can be promptly canceled by the administrator,
+- Deliveries can only take place from 8 am to 6 pm;
+- A delivery person can only make up to 5 deliveries per day.
+- When a delivery is created for a specific delivery person he receives an email and a notification
+- All deliveries are listed;
+- All couriers are listed;
+- All couriers, deliveries and recipients can be excluded by the administrator.

 Use ***yarn*** or ***npm install*** to make download dependences